markclare1992/markclare1992.github.io/_posts/2018-10-30-penalty-skill.md

 By just using the total number of successes $$y_{n}$$ out of $$k_{n}$$ attempts, information is being lost.
 By modelling each penalty as a success or failure, and considering the goalkeeper, we can add information and hopefully improve the model.

 ### Assumptions
-- Penalty taking and penalty saving are skills
+- Penalty taking and penalty saving are skills.
 - Each players penalty attempts are independent Bernoulli trials.
 - Each goalkeepers penalty save attempts are independent Bernoulli trials.
 - The players ability do not vary with respect to time.